Policy Against Harassment and Sex Discrimination

 Section XV: Training

-Officials who serve as Title IX coordinators, deputy Title IX coordinators, investigators or decisionmakers receive annual training on the definition of prohibited conduct; issues related to dating violence, domestic violence, sexual assault, and stalking; the scope of the College’s education programs and activities; how to conduct an investigation and grievance procedures, including appeals processes, that protect the safety of complainants and promote accountability, as applicable; and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias; the standard of review; evaluating evidence in a fair and impartial manner; cultural awareness; technology to be used during the grievance process; issues of relevance of questions and evidence, including when questions and evidence are prohibited regardless of relevance.
-Training materials are available upon request from the Title IX Coordinator.
+1. Title IX Coordinator and Decisionmakers.
+The Title IX Coordinator, the Deputy Title IX coordinators, investigators, hearing panelists, and other decision-makers, will receive annual training, including education on the definition of prohibited conduct (including Title IX Sexual Harassment); issues related to dating violence, domestic violence, sexual assault, and stalking; the scope of the College’s education programs and activities; how to conduct an investigation and grievance process, including hearings and appeals processes, that protect the safety of complainants and promote accountability, as applicable; and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias; the standard of review; evaluating evidence in a fair and impartial manner; cultural awareness; technology to be used at a live hearing; issues of relevance of questions and evidence, including when questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant.
+Training materials are maintained for a period of seven years and are publicly available on the website for Office of Gender Equity and Access.
+Training will be conducted pursuant to CFR 34 § 106.45(b)(1)(iii), (b)(10).

 Section XVI: Documentation